Loyola University Maryland

 Social Justice

 The Counseling Center has a strong commitment to social justice by promoting a sense of community inspired by Loyola’s values for inclusivity.
-We live out our commitment in four major areas:
+We live out our commitment in the following ways:

 Additional resources: